inside.ewu.edu

 PLAN 551.
 TRANSPORTATION PLANNING.
 5 Credits.

-A lecture class that explores the procedural and conceptual transportation planning process, including a framework for addressing system characteristics, institutional arrangements, theories of travel supply and demand, selected forecasting models and interactions with land use and other urban systems.
+Explores the procedural and conceptual transportation planning process, including a framework for addressing system characteristics, institutional arrangements, theories of travel supply and demand, selected forecasting models, and interactions with land use and other urban systems.

 PLAN 565.
 GIS FOR URBAN AND REGIONAL ANALYSIS.
 4 Credits.